NonPup/Rhythm-Experience---Afstuderen/README.md

 ## Experience testing
 To do the experience open the repo in your editor and run the terminal.
 Here you use 'npm start' and this will open a page for you.
-To run it properly you can choose to do this via localhost or via your IP4 number (you can find this in your cmd on your computer and then type ipconfig and then press enter)
+To run it properly you can choose to do this via localhost or via your IP4 number (you can find this in your cmd on your computer and then type ipconfig and then press enter).
+If you go to the IP4 you can also run it on your phone.

 `http://localhost:8080`
 `http://YourIP4:8080`